wp-plugins/foxyshop/readme.txt

 = Any other suggestioned plugins? =
 The [Duplicate Posts](http://wordpress.org/extend/plugins/duplicate-post/) plugin works great for letting you quickly copy products.

+= Can I change the slug from 'products' to something else? = Sure!
+Starting in version 2.0 you can easily do this.
+Just put this code in your wp-config.php file:

+define('FOXYSHOP_PRODUCTS_SLUG','yourproductslug');
+define('FOXYSHOP_PRODUCT_CATEGORY_SLUG','yourproductcategoryslug');

+After making this change, be sure that you flush your permalink structure to enable the new settings.
+To do this, go to Settings / Permalinks and click "Save Changes".

 == Screenshots ==